oddgames-david/json-join/README.md

 json-join
 =========

-Simple functions that allow you to join two json aray objects together similar to a SQL expression
+Simple functions that allow you to join two json aray objects together inspirted by SQL.

 Examples:
 ```